sm3131/weather-dashboard/README.md

 - There are also icons provided next to or underneath the date for that day to indicate the weather conditions (i.e. sunny, cloudy, rain, snow, etc.)
 - The app also stores all recent searches up to 8 at a time on the page under the search input fields
 - Once you exceed 8 searches your oldest search will disappear and be replaced by the most recent search
-- You can also click on any of the search history cities and it will again display that cities weather data on the screen
+- You can also click on any of the search history cities and it will again display that city's weather data on the screen
 - Lastly if you close or refresh the page any of your stored search history cities will persist and reappear when the page reopens or refreshes

 # Weather Dashboard Link